RTO homes allow you to lease a property with a legal option to purchase it before the lease expires.

 Who is a rent-to-own home best for?

-Steve Nicastro, a former real estate agent and current managing editor for Clever Real Estate, an online agent-matching service, said RTO is a suitable option for the following types of buyers:
+Steve Nicastro, a former real estate agent and current managing editor for Clever Real Estate, said RTO is a suitable option for:

-• Individuals or families who know they want to live in a specific house, neighborhood and city
+- Individuals or families who know they want to stay in a specific house, neighborhood or city long-term.

 “RTO homes are a big commitment and can be very expensive, so you should be certain that that's where you want to stay for the long term,” Nicastro said.
 “You should avoid them if you anticipate moving in a few years or have an uncertain job situation that may require a relocation.”